nu-tech-ethics/spring2024/pages/_assignments/identity08.md

 draft: 0
 ---

+Refresh yourself on Teachable Machine
-- Can you create a ML model to address this issue?
+- Can you create a ML model to address safety from terror attacks?
 How would it be used, and by whom?
 - Simultaneously, should ML be used towards this task?
 What would you need to consider?
 What are the alternatives?

-Try to place your response in conversation with the readings and your conversations with your pod.
+Feel free to add in reflections from class today.